Chuckleberry-Finn/zomboid-cnd-speech/README.md

 ### Contributing:
 Feel free to offer advice/suggestions!
-Look with in the media folder to modify mod files.
+Look within the media folder to modify mod files.
 #### Some things to keep in mind when writing phrases:
 - Keep them short when you can.
 - Don't captilize anything other than 'I' or proper nouns.